This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-- Preheat the oven to 350 degrees F (180 degrees C) and line the bottom of an 8-inch springform pan with parchment paper.
+- Preheat the oven to 350℉ (180℃) and line the bottom of an 8-inch springform pan with parchment paper.
+Do NOT grease the sides of the pan.

-- In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites with 1/2 cup sugar on high speed until stiff peaks form, about 8 minutes.
-Transfer to a large bowl and set aside.
+- In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites with ½ cup sugar on high speed until soft peaks form, about 8 minutes.
+Transfer to a large bowl and set aside.5 large eggs, 1 cup granulated sugar

-- In the bowl of the stand mixer (no need to clean the bowl) fitted with the paddle attachment, combine egg yolks, remaining 1/2 cup sugar, and vanilla extract.
-Beat at medium speed until thick and creamy.
-The mixture will change color from yellow to a paler color.
-Add egg yolk mixture to the egg white mixture and carefully fold it in with a spatula, DON'T stir the mixture.
+- In the bowl of the stand mixer fitted with the paddle attachment, combine egg yolks, the remaining ½ cup of sugar, and vanilla extract.
+Beat at medium speed until thick, creamy, and pale, about 3-5 minutes.
+Carefully fold the egg yolk mixture into the egg white mixture.1 teaspoon vanilla extract

 - Combine all-purpose flour, baking powder, cornstarch, and cocoa powder.
-Sieve over the egg mixture and fold in carefully until combined.
+Working in batches, sieve the flour mixture over the egg mixture and fold in carefully until combined.1 cup all-purpose flour, 2 teaspoons baking powder, ⅓ cup cornstarch, ¼ cup unsweetened Dutch process cocoa powder

-- Transfer to the springform pan and smooth top with a silicone spatula.
-Bake for 25 minutes or until a skewer interested in the center comes out clean with only a few crumbs attached.
+- Transfer to the springform pan and smooth the top with a spatula.
+Bake for 25 minutes, or until a skewer inserted in the center comes out clean with only a few crumbs attached.

-- Remove the ring of the springform pan and carefully turn cake onto a parchment paper-lined cooling rack, peel of parchment paper from the bottom and let cool completely.
+- Remove the ring of the springform pan and carefully invert the cake onto a parchment paper-lined cooling rack, peel off the parchment paper from the bottom, and let it cool completely.

-- When the cake is cooled completely use a serrated bread knife to cut the cake into three even layers.
+- When the cake has cooled completely, use a long serrated knife to cut the cake into three even layers.

-- To make the cherry filling, remove 4 Tbsp of cherry juice from 1.5 cups of cherry juice and combine it in a small bowl with the cornstarch and sugar.
+- To make the cherry filling, we need the liquid from the jar of cherries.
+Set aside the cherries.
+Remove 4 Tbsp from the liquid and combine it in a small bowl with the cornstarch and sugar.
 Bring the remaining cherry juice in a small saucepan to a simmer, then remove it from the heat and whisk in the cornstarch mixture.
 Bring back to a simmer while whisking constantly until it starts to thicken.
-Whisk in the cherries and remove from heat.
-Add about half of the kirsch to the cherries or leave it out.
-Let cool for 5-10 minutes.
+Stir in the cherries, simmer for 1-2 minutes until thick, then remove from heat.
+Add half of the kirsch to the cherries if you're using it.
+Let cool for 5-10 minutes.24 oz jar of morello cherries, 5 tablespoons cornstarch, 2 tablespoons sugar, ⅓ cup kirsch

-- To make the whipped cream, beat 4 cups of heavy cream (depending on your mixer you might have to whip the cream in two batchein the bowl of a stand mixer fitted with the whisk attachment at high speed until soft peaks form.
-Then add 1/2 cup powdered sugar and beat until stiff peaks form, about 2-3 minutes longer.
-The whipped cream should be very stiff and spreadable but be careful not to over-whip it.
-Refrigerate whipped cream until ready to assemble.
+- To make the whipped cream, beat 4 cups of heavy cream (depending on your mixer, you might have to whip the cream in two batches) in the bowl of a stand mixer fitted with the whisk attachment at high speed until soft peaks form.
+Then add powdered sugar and beat until stiff peaks form, about 2-3 minutes longer.
+The whipped cream should be very stiff and spreadable, but be careful not to overwhip it.
+Refrigerate whipped cream until ready to assemble the cake.
+Set aside about ¾ cup of whipped cream for decorating the cake.4 cups heavy cream, ½ cup powdered sugar

-- To assemble the cake, put the cake layer that was the top before on a platter.
-Put the springform ring (or use a cake ring around it to make it easier to assemble the cake.
-Drizzle some kirsch (or cherry juice) over the cake, then top with half of the cherry mixture leaving a 1-inch border.
-Top with about 1/4 of the whipped cream, smoothing it out with a spatula.
+- Use the top layer of the cake as the bottom.
+On a serving platter, put a cake ring around the cake and two pieces of parchment paper below the cake (see notes above).
+Drizzle 1.5 tablespoons of kirsch (or cherry juice) over the cake layer, then top with half of the cherry mixture, leaving a 1-inch border.
+Top with about ¼ of the whipped cream, smoothing it out with a spatula.

-- Decorate sides of the cake with grated chocolate.
-Pipe 16 swirls of whipped cream on top and garnish middle of the cake with remaining coarse chocolate.
-Put a cherry on each cream swirl and refrigerate cake until serving.
+- Decorate the sides of the cake with grated chocolate.
+Pipe 16 swirls of whipped cream on top using the set-aside whipped cream, and garnish the middle of the cake with the remaining chocolate.
+Put a fresh cherry on each cream swirl and refrigerate the cake until serving.16 fresh cherries, 4 oz bittersweet Baking chocolate

 Thank you for this post!
 I’ve been using trial/error over the years to perfect a Schwarzwälder Kirschtorte recipe that has been handed down through my German husband’s family, and vaguely translated into English for me.
 Your tips and tricks helped me troubleshoot some issues I’ve had with density and rise (i.e. I’ve been greasing my pan).
 Yours is very similar to my MIL’s recipe (your proportions differ a bit, but the principals are the same).
 One thing we do differently, is that instead of three layers of sponge, the base layer is made of a biscuit short dough, which is rolled out with a rolling pin and baked separately.
 Then, the sponge is cut into two pieces instead of three, forming the middle and top layer.
 The cookie-like base is delicious and adds a nuanced texture and chewiness – but it is also useful for its sturdiness and preventing cherry juice seepage.
 I am terrified to slice a sponge into three pieces, so I’m cool with this variant even though it’s an added bake.